mfeckie/phoenix_wings/README.md

 ```

 1. After checking your IP, go to your flutter Settings -> Proxy, and add the proxy
-host configuration with your IP, and port where you phoenix server with the
+host configuration with your IP, and port where your phoenix server with the
 websockets is listening.

 2. Configure your flutter app to point to your phoenix websocket server.